Storage Integration for AI Agent Builder Platforms

 - Multi-agent coordination: When multiple agents work together, shared storage acts as their communication layer

-According to a 2026 analysis by Composio, leading platforms now support 5+ storage integrations including cloud storage (Google Drive, Dropbox), databases (PostgreSQL, MongoDB), and vector stores (Pinecone, Weaviate).
-Storage integration quality varies .
+Leading platforms now support multiple storage integrations including cloud storage (Google Drive, Dropbox), databases (PostgreSQL, MongoDB), and vector stores (Pinecone, Weaviate).
+Storage integration quality varies.
 Some platforms treat storage as an afterthought with basic API wrappers.
 Others provide native RAG pipelines and built-in indexing.
+For a comparison of leading frameworks, see our guide on AI agent framework comparison.

 How Agent Builder Platforms Handle Storage